-It can affect people of all ages, including children, although it’s most common in adults aged 40-60.
+Snoring can be experienced by people of all ages, including children, although it’s most common in adults aged 40-60.
 It is also believed that roughly twice as many men than women snore.
 Still, it is essential to remember that it may not only affect the individual but may be a cause for concern to their partner or household member also.

-Evidence proves that it may get worse over time if left untreated.
-What this means is the vibrations occurring during snoring can damage the blood vessels that supply muscles in the head and neck.
-This over a while can cause the muscles to weaken.
-If your head and neck muscles are weakened, your ability to keep your airways open may get slimmer, which could mean you snore more frequently and loudly.
+No, snoring usually requires some kind of intervention to resolve, and evidence shows that snoring can get worse over time if left untreated.
+The vibrations that occur during snoring can damage the blood vessels that supply muscles in the head and neck.
+This, over time, can cause the muscles to weaken.
+If your head and neck muscles are weakened, your ability to keep your airways open may get harder, meaning you may snore more frequently and loudly.

 Could snoring be a sign of something more serious?